Improving Lossless Compression Rates via Monte Carlo Bits-Back Coding: Monte Carlo Bits-Back Coding

 then the McBits coder, which decodes $\gZ$ with $Q(\gZ \given x)$ and encodes $(x, \gZ)$ with $P(x, \gZ)$, will achieve a net bitrate of $-\log \hat{p}_N(x)$.
 In particular, if the log estimator converges in expectation to the log-marginal likelihood and we ignore the dirty bits issue, then $\kl{Q(\gZ \given x)}{P(\gZ \given x)} \to 0$ and the McBits coder will achieve a net bitrate of $H(p_d, p)$.

 The challenge is to identify $\gZ$, $Q$, and $P$.
 While Monte Carlo estimators of $p(x)$ get quite elaborate, many of them admit such extended latent space representations \citep[e.g.,][]{neal2001annealed, andrieu2010particle, finke2015extended, domke2018importance}.
 These constructions are techniques for proving the unbiasedness of the estimators; one of our contributions is to demonstrate that they can become efficient bits-back schemes.
-In Appendix \ref{appendix:mcbits_coders}, we provide pseudocode for all McBits coders.
-In Appendix \ref{appendix:compcost}, we discuss their computational cost.
-All coders require $\gO(N)$ time, but the IS- and SMC-based coders are amenable to parallelization.
+In Appendix \ref{appendix:mcbits_coders}, we provide pseudocode and details for all McBits coders.

 \paragraph{Bits-Back Annealed Importance Sampling (BB-AIS)} Annealed importance sampling (AIS) is a generalization of importance sampling, which introduces a path of $N$ intermediate distributions between the base distribution $q(z \given x)$ and the unnormalized posterior $p(z \given x)$.
 AIS samples a sequence of latents by iteratively applying MCMC transition kernels that leave each intermediate distributions invariant.
 By bridging the gap between $q(z \given x)$ and $p(z \given x)$, AIS's estimate of $p(x)$ typically converges faster than importance sampling \citep{neal2001annealed}.
 The corresponding McBits coder, BB-AIS, requires $\gO(N)$ initial bits, but this can be addressed with the BitSwap trick \citep{kingma2019bit}, which we call BB-AIS-BitSwap.
 Another issue is that the intermediate distributions are usually not factorized, which makes it challenging to work with high-dimensional $z$.